top of page

 How Poor Architecture Creates Reporting Chaos

 When data architecture isn’t designed intentionally, reporting becomes reactive.
+Teams spend time:

 • Manually reconciling numbers